ietf-teep/architecture/draft-ietf-teep-architecture.md

 to a remote TEE.
 A TAM provider is responsible for acquiring a certificate from a CA that is trusted by the TEEs it manages.

-The SP key pair and certificate are used to sign TAs that the TEE will consider authorized to execute.
+The TA developer key pair and certificate are used to sign TAs that the TEE will consider authorized to execute.
 TEEs must be configured with the CAs that it considers authorized to sign TAs that it will execute.